-budesonide/formoterol (Symbicort) versus fluticasone/salmeterol (Advair) versus salbutamol versus placebo

-In a double-blind, double-dummy, crossover study, 90 patients (age 40 years and older; FEV1 30 to 70 percent) were randomized to a single dose (two inhalations) of budesonide/formoterol 160/4.5 mcg, fluticasone/salmeterol 250/25 mcg, salbutamol 100 mcg or placebo on four visits.
-Outside the United States albuterol is known as salbutamol.
-The primary end-point was change in FEV1 five minutes after drug inhalation; secondary end-points included inspiratory capacity (IC) and perception of onset of effect.
-Budesonide/formoterol significantly improved FEV1 at five minutes compared with placebo (p<0.0001) and fluticasone/salmeterol (p=0.0001).
+budesonide/formoterol (Symbicort) versus fluticasone/salmeterol (Advair) versus salbutamol versus placebo was change in FEV $1$ five minutes after drug inhalation; secondary end-points included inspiratory capacity (IC) and perception of onset of effect.
+Budesonide/formoterol significantly improved FEV $1$ at five minutes compared with placebo (p<0.0001) and fluticasone/salmeterol (p=0.0001).
 Significant differences were first observed at three minutes.
 Onset of effect was similar with budesonide/formoterol and salbutamol.
-Improvements in FEV1 following active treatments were superior to placebo after 180 min (all p<0.0001); both combinations were better than salbutamol at maintaining $FEV_1$ improvements (p<0.0001) at 180 minutes.
+Improvements in FEV $1$ following active treatments were superior to placebo after 180 minutes (all p<0.0001); both combinations were better than salbutamol at maintaining FEV $1$ improvements (p<0.0001) at 180 minutes.
 Active treatments improved IC at 15 and 185 minutes compared with placebo (p<0.0001).
-Maximal IC was greater with budesonide/formoterol than salmeterol/fluticasone (p=0.0184) at 65 minutes.
+Maximal IC was greater with budesonide/formoterol than fluticasone/salmeterol (p=0.0184) at 65 minutes.
 Patients reported a positive response to the perceptions of the onset of effect question shortly after receiving active treatments (median time to onset was five minutes for active treatments versus 20 minutes for placebo), with no significant difference between active treatments.
 Budesonide/formoterol has an onset of bronchodilatory effect in patients with COPD and reversible airway obstruction that is faster than fluticasone/salmeterol and similar to salbutamol.